Pike River Mine explosion

 Pike River Recovery Agency

 The Pike River Recovery Agency / Te Kāhui Whakamana Rua Tekau mā Iwa was established as a stand-alone government department by Order in Council on 31 January 2018 to work with the families of those lost in the mine disaster and "to plan for decisions on the manned re-entry of the Pike River mine drift".
-The Agency is also tasked with gathering evidence on the disaster in order to prevent future disasters.
-Once the Pike River site has been "rehabilitated" the Agency will be disestablished and the site returned to the Department of Conservation in June 2020.
+The Agency was tasked with recovering remains and gathering evidence on the cause of the explosion in order to prevent future disasters.
+Once the Pike River site had been "rehabilitated" the Agency would be disestablished and the site returned to the Department of Conservation in June 2020.

 On 21 May 2019 an Agency recovery team breached the concrete seal to the mine drift, 170m inside the mine entrance.
 Family of the lost miners were able to enter the mine to this point.